wjys/DM1123-VFS-FA15/dm1123_vfs_syllabus.md

 * Action – do your absolute best
 * Strive for continuous improvement
 * Email contact about logistics (when, where, how many?) only
-* Talk to me in person about issues and problems.
-Do not email long conversations. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
+* Talk to me in person about issues and problems <b>well in advance</b> of relevant deadlines.
+If under academic strains or if a scholarship is at stake, do not leave it until nothing could be done.
 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have patience, persistence, and discipline
-* Be creative
 * Pay attention to detail & craft
 * Have self-confidence and pride in your work
 * Take risks & be fearless in your projects